![]() Aerial view of murder scene on Google Maps

-![]() His most likely route thereafter was US Route 101 taking him back to the busy theater intersection of Mason and Geary, where he probably felt he was likely to pick up an unscheduled fare.
-At this point the assistant traffic manager of the Yellow Cab Co, Leroy Sweet instructed Paul Stine of a regular pick-up at 500 9th Avenue.
-This was the last contact with Paul Stine.
-Twelve to thirteen minutes later he was to be killed.
-Responding officers would later notice the taxicab meter read $6.25 at 10.46 pm, allowing them to calculate and backtrack that Paul Stine had most likely picked up his second fare somewhere in the vicinity of the Mason and Geary intersection, corroborating where Leroy Sweet sent the last radio dispatch to Paul Stine.
-In fact there is good evidence to believe the Zodiac Killer entered the taxicab outside the Westin St. Francis Hotel situated on Powell and Geary Streets on Union Square.
+had arrived at his workplace earlier that evening at the Yellow Cab Company at approximately 8:45 pm, taking his first fare from Pier 64 near Agua Vista Park to the San Francisco Air Terminal, exactly 9.7 miles due south.
+His most likely route after dropping off this passenger was US Route 101, taking him back to the busy intersection of Mason and Geary, where he probably felt he was likely to pick up an unscheduled fare.
+At this point, Leroy Sweet, the assistant traffic manager of the Yellow Cab Company, instructed Paul Stine of a regular pick-up at 500 9th Avenue on the western side of San Francisco, that proved to be the last documented contact with Paul Stine that night.
+Twelve to thirteen minutes later he would be discovered bloody and lifeless, slumped across the front passenger seat of his Ford Galaxie taxicab just shy of the Washington and Cherry intersection.
+Responding officers would later notice the taxicab meter read $6.25 at 10:46 pm, thereby allowing them to backtrack the journey and calculate that Paul Stine had most likely picked up his second fare somewhere in the vicinity of the Mason and Geary intersection or Union Square, corroborating the testimony of Leroy Sweet, who sent the last radio dispatch to Paul Stine.
+In fact, there is good evidence to believe the Zodiac Killer entered the taxicab outside the Westin St. Francis Hotel, situated on Powell and Geary Streets in Union Square. ![]() The taxicab driver had logged in Washington and Maple as the destination on his way bill/trip sheet, but Paul Stine had pulled up a few yards short of the intersection of Washington and Cherry Streets at 9:55 pm, adjacent to the 3898 Washington Street residence in the wealthy district of Presidio Heights, where his passenger drew a 9mm gun and shot Paul Stine to the right side of his head, killing him instantly.

-But his suspicions were not aroused, as the radio operator had issued the misleading description, so he continued along Jackson Street to Cherry Street and headed south towards the scene of the crime.
-It was at this point at the top of Cherry that Donald Fouke and Eric Zelms were flagged down by Armond Pelissetti, another patrolman, who was the first respondent to the crime scene.
-In the 2007 Zodiac documentary Donald Fouke recalled "He stopped us and said that he was looking for the white male that had just gone down the street.
-There was a little conversation about what the initial description was and he said no he was a white male, I then used a slang term and said oh that was the suspect." ![]() When both officers received the original police broadcast their first instincts were to head to the Washington and Cherry crime scene, however something may have changed.
-Many people say memories become blurred with time, so we will head backwards to the 'Crime of the Century' documentary eighteen years prior to the film documentary, in 1989, and see what Donald Fouke stated here.It should in theory be a little more accurate.
-Here is the important section of this documentary where Donald Fouke outlines how the events unfolded that night. https://youtu.be/_A3kD-j25jQ?t=57s
+When he approached the white male on Jackson Street he would ultimately claim his suspicions were not aroused, as the radio dispatcher had issued the misleading description of a negro male adult, so he continued along Jackson Street to Cherry Street and headed south towards the scene of the crime.
+It was at this point, at the top of Cherry Street, that Donald Fouke and Eric Zelms were flagged down by another patrolman, Armond Pelissetti, who was the first respondent (along with Frank Peda) to the crime scene.
+In the 2007 Zodiac documentary, Donald Fouke recalled "He stopped us and said that he was looking for the white male that had just gone down the street.
+There was a little conversation about what the initial description was and he said no he was a white male, I then used a slang term and said oh that was the suspect". ![]() When both officers received the original police broadcast their first instincts were to head to the Washington and Cherry crime scene, however, something may have changed.
+Many people say memories become blurred with time, so we will head backwards to the 1989 'Crimes of the Century' documentary, eighteen years prior to the 2007 Zodiac documentary and see what Officer Donald Fouke stated on that occasion.
+It should in theory be a little more accurate.
+Here is the important section of the documentary, where Officer Donald Fouke outlines how the events unfolded that night. https://youtu.be/_A3kD-j25jQ?t=57s

-He stated "We proceeded on Jackson Street towards Arguello continuing our search, as we arrived at Arguello Street the description of the suspect was changed to a white male adult, believing this suspect was possibly the one involved in the shooting we entered the Presidio of San Francisco and conducted a search on West Pacific Avenue, the opposite side of the wall and the last direction we observed the suspect going, we did not find the suspect." ![]() Clearly the two accounts differ markedly and from the standpoint of common sense, turning southbound on Cherry seemed the correct course of action, after all he was responding to the crime scene at Washington and Cherry and Donald Fouke was unaware at this point in time that Armond Pelissetti had responded to the crime scene before him.
-So what was he doing, as he claimed in the 1989 'Crimes of the Century' documentary, heading towards Arguello Boulevard and West Pacific Avenue, away from the crime scene.
-The weight of evidence, in particular the timeline suggests Donald Fouke, whether he stopped and spoke to Zodiac or not, traveled on to Arguello Boulevard and east on West Pacific Avenue towards the Julius Khan playground, before returning to meet Armond Pelissetti at the north end of Cherry Street.
-The question has always been asked, did the Zodiac Killer direct Donald Fouke and Eric Zelms this way, or did they act on a suspicion, having seen the lone male on Jackson Street head up Maple Street and possibly into the Presidio park area.
+He stated "We proceeded on Jackson Street towards Arguello continuing our search.
+As we arrived at Arguello Street the description of the suspect was changed to a white male adult, (and) believing this suspect was possibly the one involved in the shooting, we entered the Presidio of San Francisco and conducted a search on West Pacific Avenue, the opposite side of the wall and the last direction we observed the suspect going.
+We did not find the suspect". ![]() Clearly the two accounts differ markedly and from the standpoint of common sense, turning southbound on Cherry Street seemed the correct course of action - after all he was responding to an assault and robbery of a taxicab driver at Washington and Cherry - and Donald Fouke was unaware at this point in time that Armond Pelissetti had responded to the crime scene before him.
+So, what was he doing as he claimed in the 1989 'Crimes of the Century' documentary, heading towards Arguello Boulevard and West Pacific Avenue, away from a crime scene he should have been urgently heading towards.
+The weight of evidence, in particular the timeline, suggests Donald Fouke, whether he stopped and spoke to Zodiac or not, traveled on to Arguello Boulevard and east on West Pacific Avenue towards the Julius Kahn playground, before returning to meet Armond Pelissetti at the north end of Cherry Street.
+The fact that Donald Fouke headed away from a crime scene to which he should have been responding, could be argued as strong evidence that the officer was directed this way by the Zodiac Killer, who informed him of a "man who was runnig by waveing a gun & the cops peeled rubber".

-![]() Whatever the exact order of events, it was concluded the killer may have taken refuge in the wooded area of the Julius Kahn Playground.
-Despite an extensive search of the locale, nothing came to light despite the killer bragging in a later communication that he was indeed hiding in the park and that "two cops pulled a goof".
+Whatever the exact order of events, it was concluded the killer may have taken refuge in the wooded area of the Julius Kahn Playground.
+Despite an extensive search of the locale, nothing came to light, despite the killer bragging in a later communication that he was indeed hiding in the park and that "two cops pulled a goof".
 See Bus Bomb Letter.

-![]() Inspector Krake organised specialized dog units to make a sweep of the Presidio Park, in alliance with the military police headquarters of the San Francisco Presidio, accompanied by spotlight fire trucks, however a search of the park came up empty handed, much to the amusement of Zodiac who mocked the police in a letter mailed to the San Francisco Chronicle just two days later, and again in the Bus Bomb Letter mailed on November 9th 1969.
+![]() Inspector Krake organised specialized dog units to make a sweep of the Presidio Park, in alliance with the military police headquarters of the San Francisco Presidio and accompanied by spotlight fire trucks.
+The subsequent search of the park came up empty-handed, much to the amusement of the Zodiac Killer who mocked the police in a letter mailed to the San Francisco Chronicle just two days later - and again in the Bus Bomb Letter mailed on November 9th 1969.

 Excerpt from the Bus Bomb letter "2 cops pulled a goof abot 3 min after I left the cab.
-I was walking down the hill to the park when this cop car pulled up + one of them called me over + asked if I saw anyone acting suspicious or strange in the last 5 to 10 min + I said yes there was this man who was runnig by waveing a gun & the cops peeled rubber + went around the corner as I directed them + I disappeared into the park a block + a half away never to be seen again."

-![]() One and a half blocks from the 'meeting' with Donald Fouke and Eric Zelms would have placed Zodiac entering the Julius Khan playground adjacent to Spruce Street, mentioned in an October 12th 1969 San Francisco Chronicle article entitled 'Cabbie Slain in Presidio Hts', highlighting further eyewitnesses.
-This article details a sighting of a man scurrying into the playground by Spruce Street, as does an account in Robert Graysmith's Zodiac book "The detectives heard from neighbors that a stocky figure was seen dashing across Julius Khan playground and into the dense undergrowth of the Presidio.
+I was walking down the hill to the park when this cop car pulled up + one of them called me over + asked if I saw anyone acting suspicious or strange in the last 5 to 10 min + I said yes there was this man who was runnig by waveing a gun & the cops peeled rubber + went around the corner as I directed them + I disappeared into the park a block + a half away never to be seen again". ![]() One and a half blocks from the 'meeting' with Donald Fouke and Eric Zelms, would have placed the Zodiac Killer entering the Julius Kahn playground adjacent to Spruce Street, mentioned in an October 12th 1969 San Francisco Chronicle article entitled 'Cabbie Slain in Presidio Hts', highlighting further eyewitnesses.
+This article details a sighting of a man scurrying into the playground by Spruce Street, as does an account in Robert Graysmith's Zodiac book "The detectives heard from neighbors that a stocky figure was seen dashing across Julius Kahn playground and into the dense undergrowth of the Presidio.
 The dog patrol units, seven of the best search dogs in the country, gathered at the front entrance of the Presidio and were deployed one at a time in various directions.
 Armstrong and Toschi considered the possibilities.
-Had the killer gone quickly through the dark woods and emerged from the Presidio at Richardson Avenue, and taken Highway 101 past Fort Point onto the Golden Gate Bridge and vanished into Marin County."
+Had the killer gone quickly through the dark woods and emerged from the Presidio at Richardson Avenue, and taken Highway 101 past Fort Point onto the Golden Gate Bridge and vanished into Marin County".

-![]() Meanwhile Dave Toschi and Bill Armstrong arrived at the crime scene by Washington and Cherry to spearhead the manhunt, and mobilized a search of the surrounding roads and Presidio park.
+![]() Meanwhile, Inspectors Dave Toschi and Bill Armstrong arrived at the crime scene by Washington and Cherry to spearhead the manhunt, mobilizing a search of the surrounding roads and Presidio park.
+Dog units gathered at two points - by the Julius Kahn playground and Arguello Boulevard, highlighted again by Zodiac in the Bus Bomb letter:

-Dog units gathered at two points - by the Julius Khan playground and Arguello Boulevard, highlighted again by Zodiac in the Bus Bomb letter "Hey blue pig I was in the park -- you were useing fire trucks to mask the sound of your cruzeing prowl cars.
-The dogs never came with in 2 blocks of me + they were to the west + there was only 2 groups of parking about 10 min apart then the motor cicles went by about 150 ft away going from south to north west." ![]() Fingerprints were taken from various parts of the taxicab, including the door handles, however the most significant find was bloodied prints retrieved from the door post between the driver side door and left rear passenger door.
-These fingerprints are believed to be from the Zodiac Killer, but what circumstances arose for him to have touched this particular section of the taxicab is not yet determined.
+"Hey blue pig I was in the park -- you were useing fire trucks to mask the sound of your cruzeing prowl cars.
+The dogs never came with in 2 blocks of me + they were to the west + there was only 2 groups of parking about 10 min apart then the motor cicles went by about 150 ft away going from south to north west". ![]() Fingerprints were taken from various parts of the taxicab, including the door handles, but the most significant find were the bloody prints retrieved from the door post between the driver side door and left rear passenger door.
+These fingerprints are believed to be from the Zodiac Killer.
+What circumstances arose for him to have touched this particular section of the taxicab is open to question.

 Evidence throughout the case, including handwriting analysis, points to the fact the Zodiac Killer was right-handed, consistent with a shot to the right side of Paul Stine's head from the rear of the taxicab.

-It has been considered by Zodiac enthusiasts that the killer of Paul Stine was not usual of most passengers who traveled in Stine's cab, having traveled in the front seat of the taxicab, although there is absolutely no evidence whatsoever to substantiate this hypothesis.
-In fact the evidence is to the contrary, because when Paul Stine's body was extricated from the taxicab by medical personnel, his A-Z street guide lying on the front passenger seat under his body was dragged out and fell onto the road (shown in the photograph above right).
-It is therefore most unlikely the Zodiac Killer sat on this throughout his journey from the theater district. ![]() After the murder, the killer removed a swatch of Paul Stine's shirt, which was then mailed along with a letter to the San Francisco Chronicle two days later.
+It has been considered by Zodiac enthusiasts that the killer of Paul Stine was not usual of most passengers who traveled in Stine's cab, possibly having traveled in the front seat of the taxicab.
+Despite this conjecture, there is little to no supporting evidence to substantiate such a hypothesis.
+In fact, the evidence is to the contrary.
+When Paul Stine's body was extricated from the taxicab by medical personnel, his A-Z street guide lying on the front passenger seat under his body was dragged out and fell onto the road (shown in the photograph in the right sidebar of this page).
+It is therefore most unlikely the Zodiac Killer sat on this throughout his journey from Union Square. ![]() After the murder the killer removed a piece of Paul Stine's shirt (probably by the use of scissors or a knife), from which, a portion was mailed inside a letter to the San Francisco Chronicle two days later.
 The Zodiac also took the taxicab keys, along with Paul Stine's wallet.
 They have never been recovered.
+One of the teenagers was quoted as saying "She was seeing blood on the victim and saw the glint of a knife, so she assumed a stabbing was taking place".

-The three witnesses, with a police sketch artist drew up a composite picture of the man they witnessed that night, then for reasons unsubstantiated, a second amended composite was released to the public, marginally older in appearance and placed alongside the original.(see here).
-Bill Armstrong and Dave Toschi were assigned to the case, one which undeniably left its mark on many officers who tried and ultimately failed to bring a resolution to the Zodiac enigma.
+Inspectors Bill Armstrong and Dave Toschi were assigned to the case of the Zodiac Killer - one which undeniably left its mark on many officers who tried and ultimately failed to bring a resolution to the Zodiac enigma.
 Dave Toschi photograph.
-Two more pieces of Paul Stine's shirt were mailed to the San Francisco Chronicle.
-The next piece was mailed with the 'Bus Bomb' letter on November 9th 1969, and the final piece with the 'Melvin Belli' letter on December 20th 1969 (FBI document).
-It has been thought that only two pieces were mailed, in the October and December letters, but this is incorrect.
-Paul Avery, a San Francisco Chronicle reporter made a report indicating a shirt piece was mailed with the 'Dripping Pen Card', but he was one day out.
-Robert Graysmith, author of two Zodiac books, wrote in Zodiac Unmasked "SFPD Lab #2.
+Two more pieces of Paul Stine's shirt were mailed with the Zodiac communications.
+The next piece was mailed with the Bus Bomb letter on November 9th 1969, and the final piece with the Melvin Belli letter on December 20th 1969 (FBI document).
+It has been widely touted in the Zodiac community that only two pieces of shirt were ever mailed - in the October 13th 1969 and December 20th 1969 letters - but this is incorrect.
+Paul Avery, a San Francisco Chronicle reporter, made a report indicating a shirt piece was mailed on November 8th 1969 with the Dripping Pen card - but he was one day out.
+Robert Graysmith, author of two Zodiac books, also wrote in Zodiac Unmasked: "SFPD Lab #2.
 Includes square of Stine's shirt.
 Postmark: PM 8 NOV 1969."
-And finally two newspaper articles and a Youtube interview also stated a third shirt piece had been mailed. http://www.zodiacciphers.com/zodiac-news/the-third-swatch. ![]() First Stine Letter and Bus Threat October 13th 1969
+And finally, two newspaper articles and a Youtube interview also stated a third shirt piece had been mailed. http://www.zodiacciphers.com/zodiac-news/the-third-swatch. ![]() First Stine Letter and Bus Threat October 13th 1969

-The Zodiac yet again alludes to the Stine murder on November 9th 1969 in seven pages of correspondence, mailed one day after his 340 Cipher was received, claiming police had stopped him moments after the killing of Paul Stine and let him on his way, stating "two cops pulled a goof."
-Apparently the police dispatcher had initially sent out a radio message to be on the lookout for a black male adult.
-See Bus Bomb Letter There would be no more chances to capture the Zodiac Killer and the mystery has now remained unresolved for nearly half a century. #1.
+The Zodiac yet again alludes to the Paul Stine murder on November 9th 1969 in seven pages of correspondence, mailed one day after his Dripping Pen card and 340 cipher was received.
+In it he claimed police had stopped him minutes after the killing of Paul Stine and let him on his way, stating "two cops pulled a goof".
+Apparently, the police dispatcher had mistakenly sent out a radio message to be on the lookout for a negro male adult.
+See Bus Bomb Letter There would be no more chances to capture the Zodiac Killer and the mystery has now remained unresolved for just over half a century. #1.
 Upon responding to the above location officers Peda and Pelissetti found Yellow Cab #912 parked at the northeast corner of Washington St. at the corner of Cherry St. The reportee together with two other witnesses, age 14, and age 13, same address and phone as reportee, stated that they saw the below described suspect in the front seat of the Yellow cab, mid to passenger side, with the victim slumped partially over his lap.
 The suspect appeared to be searching the victim's pockets.
 (Witnesses never heard a gun shot).
 The suspect then appeared to be wiping (fingerprints) on the interior of the cab, leaning over the victim to the driver's compartment.
 The suspect then exited the cab by the passenger side front door, also wiping with a white rag, possibly a handkerchief.
-The suspect then walked around the cab to the driver's side and procided to wipe the exterior of the left door area.
+The suspect then walked around the cab to the driver's side and proceeded to wipe the exterior of the left door area.
 The suspect then fled (walking) north on Cherry St. toward the Presidio on S.F.
 R/Os immediately checked the interior of the cab and found the victim to be slumped over the front seat with his upper torso in the passenger side, head resting on the floorboard, facing north.
 Ambulance was summoned, Code three, and other units were requested for an immediate search of the area.
 Description was obtained from reportees, whose observation point was directly across the street (50 ft.) and unobstructed.
 Description was broadcast and numerous units responded to institute a search of the area.
 P.E.H. ambulance #82 responded, steward Dousette, victim was examined and pronounced dead at 10:10 pm.
 Inspector Krake responded and summoned dog units and a fire department 'spotlight' vehicle to assist in the search.
 R/Os called for the Crime Lab, Coroner, Yellow cab officials, and a tow.
 Assistant traffic manager of Yellow Cab, LeRoy Sweet responded and gave reporting officers the victim's identification.
 Mr. Sweet further stated the last dispatch given the victim was at 9:45 pm to 500 9th Ave. apt. #1.
 Victim allegedly never arrived at the above location as the dispatch was reassigned to another cab at 9:58 pm.
 R/Os noted that the meter of the cab was running, indicating that the victim possibly picked up another fare (suspect) en route to his original assignment.
 (The meter read $ 6.25 at exactly 10:46 pm) A check with the Yellow Cab Co. revealed the victim arrived at work at approximately 8:45 pm and had only one fare prior, that being from Pier 64 to the Air Terminal.
 Sgt.
 Falk responded in G-10.
 Homicide inspectors Armstrong and Toschi responded and took charge.
 G-40, Lt.
 Kiel also responded.
 The military police headquarters of the Presidio of S.F. was notified and an intense search of the Julius Kahn area was made by seven dog units, other Richmond and C.P. units - to no avail.
 The coroner responded, Deputy Schultz and Kindred and took charge of the necessary photographs of the preserved scene - Dagitz and Kirkindal - all physical evidence was retained by crime lab for I.D.
 The auto, Yellow Cab #912 Calif.
 Lic.
 Y17413, was towed to the Hall, impounded for homicide for prints.
 Tow slip attached this report.
 Room 100 was notified, given descriptioon, and advised to have broadcast continuous throughout the morning as par insp Armstrong's direction.
 Crime lab's initial investigation showed that the victim was devoid of any U.S. Currency, nor did he have the possession of a wallet; the ignition keys for the cab were also missing.

 #2.
 Suspect: WMA, in his early forties, 5'8'', heavy build, reddish-blond "crew-cut" hair, wearing eyeglasses, dark brown trousers, dark (navy blue or black) "Parka" jacket, dark shoes.
 Suspect should have many blood stains on his person and clothing, suspect may also be in possession of the keys to the Yellow Cab, possibly has wallet belonging to the victim.
 Suspect is armed with a gun.
 Last seen walking north on Cherry St. from Washington St. #3.
 LOSS to be determined.
 All property of the victim in possession of coroner.
 Physical evidence property retained by crime lab.
 Yellow Cab #912 towed to Hall for homicide for prints. #4 N/A. #5 N/A. #6 N/A. Dated 6.29 am 12th October 1969. |

-http://studiofindit.com/2014/09/02/item-36037-1968-ford-galaxie-500/#jp-carousel-36039 ![]() Trace the killer's steps through the backstreets of Presidio Heights along Washington and Cherry Streets, after the brutal slaying of taxicab driver Paul Stine.
+![]() Trace the killer's steps through the backstreets of Presidio Heights along Washington and Cherry Streets, after the brutal slaying of taxicab driver Paul Stine.
 Possibly the closest police ever came to capturing the elusive Zodiac Killer.

 This was believed to be the final attack by the infamous Zodiac Killer, however it is thought by many to be just the start of a long and bloody campaign.
 CLICK HERE.
 CLICK LETTER TO ENLARGE